Logo Tel: 011 022 5323

 MikroElektronika have two very good books which cover the theory and programming of PIC microcontrollers from the ground up.
 One of the books is focused on programming the microcontrollers using their "C" language compiler, and the other is focused on programming the microcontrollers in their "BASIC" language compiler (more on languages and compilers in a bit).

 Even if you don't intend on using one of their compilers, these books cover a lot of concepts which apply to PIC microcontrollers in general.
-These books are also available to read free-of-charge online.
+These books are also available to read for free online.
 For more information please see the store.

 What is a PIC?

-To build a functional circuit with a PIC, the following elements are normally necessary:
+To build a functional circuit with a PIC, the following four elements are normally necessary:

 PICs can be divided into three categories - namely 8-bit, 16-bit and 32-bit - depending on their internal architechture.
 8-bit PICs are most commonly used, and include the 10-, 12-, 16- and 18-series.